What is an air source heat pump?

 An air source heat pump works by absorbing heat from air outside at a low temperature into a fluid which is passed through a compressor to increase its temperature.
 The most common air source heat pump is an air to water system, where the higher temperature of the fluid is transferred to the heating and hot water systems in a property.

-What are the benefits of an air source heat pump?
+What are the benefits of air source heat pumps?

 There are many benefits available when utilising an air source heat pump system: